bfowle/talaria/docs/src/whitepapers/casg-architecture.md

 ### 3.4 Bi-Temporal Versioning

 Biological databases face a unique versioning challenge: the data itself (sequences) evolves independently from our understanding of it (taxonomy).
-CASG's bi-temporal architecture elegantly handles this complexity:
+SEQUOIA's bi-temporal architecture elegantly handles this complexity:

 ```mermaid
 graph LR